 Perhaps even more devastating than suffering any injury to one’s own person is losing a loved one following a catastrophic incident, such as a car accident or medical negligence.
 When a serious and fatal incident occurs, surviving family members are often at a loss of what to do next.
-While thinking about filing a legal action can be overwhelming, especially in the immediate aftermath of a loved one’s passing, bringing forth a wrongful death claim may be the only way to recover compensation that you deserve.
+While thinking about filing a legal action can be overwhelming, especially in the immediate aftermath of a loved one’s passing, bringing forth a wrongful death claim may be the only way to recover the compensation that you deserve.
 However, before you file a wrongful death claim, it’s best to consult with an attorney – wrongful death claims are complex, and a plaintiff must prove various elements in order to recover damages.
 Here’s what you should know about the elements of a wrongful death claim and how to prove wrongful death in New York–

 Elements Of A Wrongful Death Claim